NickeAlves/NickeAlves/README.md

 # 💻 Nicolas Alves

-### 🌟 Back-End Developer | Enthusiast in Optimization and Innovation | Information Systems Student
+### 🌟 Full Stack Developer | Enthusiast in Optimization and Innovation | Information Systems Student

 Welcome to my GitHub profile!
 I'm passionate about developing solutions that simplify processes and drive results.
 Currently, I'm focused on **web development**, **API integration**, and **software maintenance**.